GDPR for sales: How to find new customers without breaking the law!

 Purchased leads lists can often be a great way to fill up the sales pipeline – either when there’s a drought or to compliment your existing prospecting work.

-But, from May 25th, this will change.
+But, since May 25th, this has now changed.

 If you acquire leads that contain personal data from third-party ‘lead generators’, then not only do they need to have consent to share that information with you, but you will also be required to get specific consent to use the email addresses on the list – unless they have given their consent to be approached by associated partners. (i.e. said “yes” to their data being transferred to third parties).